Mozetsu/tweetBot/README.md

 ## Setup

-Create a .env file in the root directory with the following variables and asign each one to the tokens provided by Twitter.
+Create a .env file in the root directory with the following variables and asign each one of them to the tokens provided by Twitter.

 ```sh
 CONSUMER_KEY=...